paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (2) established and maintained for its employees by the Government of the United States, by the government of any State or political subdivision thereof, or by any agency or instrumentality of any of the foregoing, or to which the Railroad Retirement Act of 1935 or 1937 [[45 U.S.C.
 231](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section231&num=0&edition=prelim) et seq.] applies and which is financed by contributions required under that Act, or which is described in the last sentence of [section 1002(32) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1002/32&num=0&edition=prelim) 22 So in original.
 A semicolon probably should appear.

-(3) which is a church plan as defined in [section 414(e) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section414/e&num=0&edition=prelim), unless that plan has made an election under [section 410(d) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section410/d&num=0&edition=prelim), and has notified the corporation in accordance with procedures prescribed by the corporation, that it wishes to have the provisions of this part apply to it,1
+(3) which is a church plan as defined in [section 414(e) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section414/e&num=0&edition=prelim), unless that plan has made an election under [section 410(d) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section410/d&num=0&edition=prelim), and has notified the corporation in accordance with procedures prescribed by the corporation, that it wishes to have the provisions of this part 33 So in original.
+Subtitle B of title IV of Pub.
+L. 93–406, classified to this subtitle, does not contain parts. apply to it,1

 (4)